ipedro/swift-url-finder/README.md

    - Build your project in Xcode to ensure the index is current
    - The index is stored in DerivedData at `~/Library/Developer/Xcode/DerivedData/<ProjectName-ID>/Index.noindex/DataStore`

-**That's it!** The tool automatically discovers project files from the index store—no need to specify a project path.
+**That's it!** The tool automatically discovers the index store from your project directory—simply point it to your Xcode project folder.

 ## Usage